-The tropical rooftop of Shelter Cafe and it’s newest addition Nalu Bowls below have snuggled right into the Seminyak healthy food scene and seem to be staying for while.
+The tropical rooftop of Shelter Cafe and its newest addition Nalu Bowls below have snuggled right into the Seminyak healthy food scene and seem to be staying for a while.
 While it may look like an underwhelming coffee car from the roadside, you’ll find all the action when you enter the bamboo deck and even more when you open the menu.
-The menu here caters specifically to the health-conscious yoga-going traveller including almond milk “rawnola” and and rainbow chia seed pudding.
+The menu here caters specifically to the health-conscious yoga-going traveller including almond milk “rawnola” and rainbow chia seed pudding.

 Aside from the food, tourists love the abundance of comfy couches where they can enjoy the free wifi and international power points.
-One of the unique and particularly pleasant touches is the unlimited filtered water available, a welcomed respite from the required bottled water buying at most establishments.
+One of the unique and particularly pleasant touches is the unlimited filtered water available, a welcome respite from the required bottled water buying at most establishments.
 While they seem to be known for their gluten-free, raw and vegan options, you can certainly bring diverse groups for those who prefer a good ol’ burger or a B.L.T.

 We recommend heading in for a quiet breakfast before the busy lunch crowds roll in after surfing and yoga sessions.
 Check out the details here.

 Nalu Bowls and Shelter Cafe, Seminyak.